dorota-alina/savings-vaults/index.md

 ---
-title: "Work plan for documenting Savings Vaults "
+title: "Work plan for documenting Savings Vaults"
 menuTitle: "Savings Vaults"
-description: "Revolut is releasing a new product feature that lets customers earn interest by saving money in a Savings Vault.
-Read this blog post for an overview of the feature.
-Your task is to work with the product team and any other stakeholders to produce comprehensive technical documentation about this new feature.
-Describe how you would approach this task (max.
-600 words)."
+description: "In this article includes a step-by-step action plan that I'd follow to produce the technical documentation for the Savings Vaults fature by Revolut."
 author: Dorota Wojcik
 date: 2022-06-29
 ---

-Here are the actions I'd take to produce the requested documentation:

 ## Search and learn